Skip to main content

 Fannie Mae’s Positive Rent Payment pilot connects property owners of Fannie Mae-financed buildings with fintech providers that can report the positive rent payments of their residents directly to credit bureaus.

 Since the pilot launched in September 2022, we’ve been monitoring the impact.
-See how many multifamily property owners have signed up and how many renters are being positively impacted.

 Read more on renter sentiment